arian1123/TwitterEmotionIntensity/Final System/README.md

 **emoji.txt:** this file stores the emojis that are extracted from training dataset.

-**emoji_lexicon.txt:** this file stores the mapped emojis (each emoji is mapped to a unique string, for example 'emoji12').
+**emoji_lexicon.txt:** this file stores the mapped emojis (each emoji is mapped to a unique string as descriped in the introduction section, for example 'emoji12').

 **evaluation_metrics.py:** this script contains the common evaluation metrics for regression (Pearson correlation, and Spearman correlation) and classification (accuracy, micro recall, macro recall, confusion matrix, and Pearson correlation).